 - Single Defect Surveys.

 Where you have instructed us to carry out a single defect survey, the survey inspection will be limited to commenting on that one particular issue, unless it is agreed beforehand to provide commentary on any other issues.

-You authorise the surveyor to carry out intrusive works such as removal of wall & ceilling finishes, plaster coatings, flooring etc where neccessary, and you will indemnify the surveyor against the cost any remedial works to make good thereafter.
+You authorise the surveyor to carry out intrusive works such as removal of wall & ceiling finishes, plaster coatings, flooring etc where necessary, and you will indemnify the surveyor against the cost of any remedial works to make good thereafter.
 The surveyor will discuss this with you prior to carrying out any works and obtain your verbal consent.